-Curtains have opened on the 14th Zagreb Film Festival, which is screening a huge and varied selection of brilliant international films.
-Here are some that you won't want to miss.
+Curtains are about to open on the fifteenth Zagreb Film Festival, which is screening a huge and varied selection of brilliant international films.
+This year, Swedish filmmakers are the focus of the 'My First Film' section, alongside a fantastically curated programme of predominantly European cinema.
+Here our critics pick five outstanding films you won't want to miss.

 The schedule has yet to be released, but check our event page for updates.